What is a Marketing Agreement?

 5. Go Over Your Document

-Writing a legal agreement is crucial, and there’s more work to do than finishing it up.
+Writing a legal agreement is crucial, and there’s more work to do before winding it up.
 You have to go over your document, proofread, and recheck.
 Make sure you do this before handing the agreements over to all the parties involved.
 Once rechecked, you can have your marketing document printed in a clean sheet.
 Lastly, distribute and have the agreements signed.